Show All Answers

-To report pollution or illegal dumping call 507-774-7300 or submit a report via the stormwater page.
-If calling after normal office hours or if reporting a spill call 911.
+To report pollution or illegal dumping call 507-774-7300 or submit an online report.
+If it is an urgent matter after normal office hours or if reporting a spill call 911.

 The purpose of the utility fee is to raise revenue needed to fund continued investment to repair, replace, and upgrade aging infrastructure and to maintain compliance with Federal, State, and Local permit requirements.

 The Adopt-a-Rain Garden Program is designed to give the community a hands-on opportunity to help keep Owatonna’s rain gardens clean and attractive by performing basic maintenance activities like picking up litter, pulling weeds, and installing new mulch when needed.

 The adoption term lasts 2 years, and each year, the adoption commitment begins in April and concludes the end of October.